 Our most important text is the Bible.
 But to get the most out of the Bible we also use Martin Luther's Small Catechism and Explanation.
 This little book helps young discip les find the important teachings of the Bible.
 Bibles and Small Catechisms are available at the Church or School.

 We like to say that the Catechism class really begins on Sunday.
 Everything we teach is connected to Christian worship.
 An important part of our learning process is to learn what is going on in worship.
 To help with this we require our students to take sermon notes.
 Students who are unable to attend worship may take notes from the online sermons.
-Non-members may take notes from their own church.
+Directions for taking sermon notes.

 Learning By Heart: